La Femme Accident: Critical reception

 Anna Martin of Number One described "La Femme Accident" as "splendid" and "possibly the best single to have been lifted from the pristine Crush."
 In Smash Hits, Vici MacDonald observed a "pleasant, wistful, plinkety-plunk ballad".
-Both journalists noted a similarity to the song "Can't Get Used to Losing You" as sung by Andy Williams.
+Both journalists noted a similarity to the easy listening song "Can't Get Used to Losing You" as recorded by the American singer Andy Williams.

 Live performances

-La Femme Accident was included in the setlist of the band's live performances in 1985 promoting the Crush album.
-The band also appeared on the BBC programme The Old Grey Whistle Test in 1985 (then known as "Whistle Test") to perform the song live.
+"La Femme Accident" was included in the setlist of the band's live performances in 1985 promoting the Crush studio album.
+The band also appeared on the BBC programme The Old Grey Whistle Test in 1985 (then known as Whistle Test) to perform the song live.

-La Femme Accident has been included in the setlist of each of the concerts OMD have performed live with the Royal Liverpool Philharmonic Orchestra (RLPO), in both 2009 and 2018.
-The first of these concerts was on 20th June 2009 and a recording is available on the DVD release, “Electricity: OMD with the Royal Liverpool Philharmonic Orchestra”.
-La Femme Accident was also included in the setlist when OMD performed with the RLPO for a second time over consecutive nights on 6th and 7th October 2018, as part of a series of special events by the band to commemorate their 40th anniversary.
-Recordings were made across both nights and feature on the CD, vinyl and digital release “Live with the Royal Liverpool Philharmonic Orchestra”.
+"La Femme Accident" has been included in the setlist of each of the concerts OMD have performed live with the Royal Liverpool Philharmonic Orchestra (RLPO), in both 2009 and 2018.
+The first of these concerts was on 20 June 2009 and a recording is available on the DVD release, Electricity: OMD with the Royal Liverpool Philharmonic Orchestra.
+"La Femme Accident" was also included in the setlist when OMD performed with the RLPO for a second time over consecutive nights on 6 and 7 October 2018, as part of a series of special events by the band to commemorate their 40th anniversary.
+Recordings were made across both nights and feature on the CD, vinyl and digital release Live with the Royal Liverpool Philharmonic Orchestra.